OpenIdentityPlatform/OpenIDM/openidm-samples/openidm-commercial-samples/cdm/src/main/resources/README.md

 First register a Marketo account.
 Once you have that account, log in to Marketo.
 You will need to get Client ID, Client Secret, and Domain data for Marketo.
 Please refer to the steps described in http://developers.marketo.com/blog/quick-start-guide-for-marketo-rest-api/ to get such data.
+Log into the OpenIDM UI as the administrative user.
+Select Configure > Connectors > Marketo.
+Click "Edit".
+Enter the following information, and enable it:
-Replace the value for "client id" with Client ID, and the value for "client secret" with Client Secret.
-The "instance" property is fully qualified domain name (FQDN).
-For example, if the REST endpoint is https://000-ZZZ-000.mktorest.com/rest, then its FQDN, which is also the value for "instance" should be 000-ZZZ-000.mktorest.com.
+Instance, Client ID, Client Secret, and Connector-Managed List.
+The "Instance" property is fully qualified domain name (FQDN).
+For example, if the REST endpoint is https://000-ZZZ-000.mktorest.com/rest, then its FQDN, which is also the value for "Instance" should be 000-ZZZ-000.mktorest.com.

-Once that is done, create a group list for CDM. click the upper left icon, and then click "Lead Database".
+To get Connector-Managed List name, in Marketo, create a group list for CDM. click the upper left icon in Marketo, and then click "Lead Database".
 Right click on "Group Lists", and hit "New List".
 Name the list, and save.
-You will have to also replace the value
-<LEAD_LIST_NAME> of the property "listName" in "configurationProperties" in provisioner.openicf-marketo.json.
+Enter the list name in the "Connector-Managed List" field in OpenIDM UI.

 The Marketo connector synchronizes the Marketo database with OpenIDM managed users.
 Register via OpenIDM UI.
 Once the registration is complete, you should see that the user is also added to the Lead List in Marketo.
 If you delete the user in managed/user, that user will be deleted from the Lead List in Marketo as well.
 If you update user's profile, you should see that change in Marketo too.

 For socially registered users, you will also see the social provider ID fields show up in Lead Info page after such users are synchronized.
 Add custom fields in Marketo as required to support